ethannicholas/panda-old/docs/status.md

 probably not offer anonymous inner classes at all: with tuples, first-class functions, lambdas, MessageQueues, and other powerful language features, there just isn't nearly as much need for them as there was in Java.

+Inner enums, however, have *got* to happen prior to 1.0.

 Multiple-Dimension Indexing
 ---------------------------